jvm123/expense-tracker/README.md

 Date,Name,Amount,Virtual Contribution,Notes
 2025-06-01,Bob,-100,No,Alice bought you ..
 ```
-- something you bought together served your partner more than you: In addition to the expanse, also add a negative contribution for your partner if you must, with the fraction of the expanse you would like back
+- something you bought together served your partner more than you: In addition to the expense, also add a negative contribution for your partner if you must, with the fraction of the expense you would like back

 ---